 On 9 November 1989, the Iron Curtain separating the Eastern Bloc from Western Europe was lifted as the Berlin Wall came down.
-It sealed the end of an era of ideological differences, and it was the beginning of a unique opportunity for a unified Germany.
+It sealed the end of an era of ideological differences between communist and capitalist states, and it was the beginning of a unique opportunity for a unified Germany.

 Korea, much like Germany, has been divided since the end of World War II.
 Over the last two decades, South Korea has been examining Germany’s unification process to learn from its experiences.
 The objective is to have the two Koreas seamlessly and peacefully unify sometime in the near future.